michmattera/newline-alebrije/README.md

 - [Kadjugan](https://www.artstation.com/artwork/6aoZP6) = Used for "Water Alebrije".

 - [Daniela Henríquez](https://www.artstation.com/artwork/qQJQQL) = Used for the "Homepage first image".
-- [Amar Gupta](https://www.artstation.com/artwork/aRO6dz) = Used for the "Are you lost section".
+- [Fogwind](https://www.artstation.com/artwork/ykrVy5) = Used for the "Are you lost section".
 - [Leon Tukker](https://www.artstation.com/artwork/nkqro) = Used for the "Company location".

 #### Real Images